-Don Carlos Steele, BS, MS, M.D.
+Don Carlos Steele, M.D.

 Jennifer Betts, M.D.